-What is the best Harry Styles movie?
+What are the best Harry Styles movies ranked?
 OK, we know there’s not many to choose from, but we just love making lists and forcing movies to compete against one another for a fictional crown.

-Somewhere between his time in One Direction and forging his own solo music career, Harry Styles also managed to break into Hollywood and bag some pretty big roles.
-When he’s not touring the planet as a beloved popstar, Styles has shown up in the MCU and worked with Christopher Nolan – not bad going, really.
+Somewhere between his time in One Direction and forging his own solo music career, Harry Styles also managed to break into Hollywood and earn some pretty big roles.
+When he’s not touring the planet as a beloved popstar, Styles has shown up in a superhero movie as part of the MCU and worked with Christopher Nolan.
+Not bad.

-Styles also has two more films to add to his portfolio this year – the drama movies Don’t Worry Darling and My Policeman.
-Here’s our attempt at ranking the Harry Styles movies.
+Styles most recently added two new movies to his filmography back in 2022 — the drama movies Don’t Worry Darling and My Policeman.
+Here’s our attempt at the Harry Styles movies ranked.
 Let me tell you, reader, it was pretty easy to pick the winner here.

 Harry Styles movies ranked, from best to worst: